Medical Mistakes in Dentistry

 Contact a Medical Malpractice Attorney in Naperville

 There are other mistakes, as well, that can lead to a successful dental malpractice claim.
 According to an article in the Chicago Tribune, while statistics on dental mistakes are not as well recorded as hospital mistakes, “dental malpractice may be more common than many patients realize.”
 If you or someone you love suffered injuries because of a dentist’s negligence, you should discuss your case with an experienced medical malpractice lawyer in Naperville.
-Contact Woodruff Johnson & Evans today for more information about filing a claim for compensation.
+Contact Woodruff Johnson & Evans Law Offices today for more information about filing a claim for compensation.